 1.Africa Looking East: An Introduction.
 PART I: Debate, Relevance, and Context 2.
 Developmental State and Relevance for Africa: An Overview 3.
 Country Case Study Context: South Korea, Cameroon, Côte d’Ivoire, Nigeria, South Africa, and Zambia 4.
 Governance, Transparency and Avoiding Elite Capture PART II: Implementation and Impact 5.
 National Planning, Decentralization, and Rural Development 6.
 Service Delivery, Employment, and Poverty Reduction 7.
 Industrialization Imperative 8.
 Discussion and Conclusion

 Steve Kayizzi-Mugerwa was recently Economic Governance Advisor, Prime Minister’s Office, Kingdom of Eswatini (2019) and Advisor at the Independent Evaluation Office, IMF (2018).
 At the African Development Bank, he was, successively, Lead Economist, Director (Strategy and Policy; Country Operations; Development Research) and Acting Chief Economist and Vice President.
 He holds a PhD from the University of Gothenburg, with a dissertation on economic adjustment in Zambia, and became an Associate Professor there in 1994.
-He has worked or undertaken research at the following universities: Makerere, Zambia, Nairobi, Cape Town (Adjunct Professor, 2015-2020), Stockholm, Lund, Helsinki, New York, and Cornell (Fellow at the Institute for African Development) and published widely.
+He has worked or undertaken research at the following universities: Makerere, Zambia, Nairobi, Cape Town (Adjunct Professor, 2015–2020), Stockholm, Lund, Helsinki, New York (Visiting Scholar at Africa House), and Cornell (Visiting Fellow at the Institute for African Development) and published widely.
 He was also Senior Economist at the IMF and Fellow and Project Director at the World Institute of Development Economics Research of the United Nations University, based in Helsinki.